 Inside your business, that may feel like emails.
 But incorporating an instant messenger, for example, gives you access to rapid feedback and real-time communication.
 It opens a more dynamic and engaging channel for feedback and, externally, gives customers a route of communication more convenient to them.

 Boosting engagement with your people

 Internally, software can be used to facilitate easy and efficient communication between colleagues.
-Take an intranet, for example.
-We build them to not only serve as a client’s company notice board, centralising memos and upcoming events, but to:
+Take an intranet, such as Crest our employee engagement platform, for example.
+We develop a bespoke intranet to not only serve as a client’s company notice board, centralising memos and upcoming events, but to: